On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: Introduction

-In this paper, we propose an approach for representing a business process (or a set of processes) within the process frame, as this was left open in~\cite{DBLP:journals/tmis/DumasFLMMRACGFGRVW23}.
-We take inspiration from hybrid business process representations~\cite{DBLP:journals/is/AndaloussiBSKW20} and the recent call for holistic business process management~\cite{DBLP:conf/bpm/BandaraLRM21}, combining both with our earlier work on the enactment and monitoring of interacting business processes~\cite{ALMAN2023102512,ALMAN2023102271,DBLP:journals/is/AcitelliAMM25,DBLP:conf/bpm/WittlingerAAMM25} and on developing the multi-model paradigm~\cite{DBLP:conf/caise/AlmanMRRW24,Maggi2026}.
+In this paper, we first propose an approach for representing the process frame of an ABPMS based on the general guidelines provided in~\cite{DBLP:journals/tmis/DumasFLMMRACGFGRVW23}.
+We take inspiration from hybrid business process representations~\cite{DBLP:journals/is/AndaloussiBSKW20} and the recent call for holistic business process management~\cite{DBLP:conf/bpm/BandaraLRM21}, combining both with our earlier works on the enactment, monitoring, and discovery of interacting business processes~\cite{DBLP:journals/is/AcitelliAMM25,DBLP:conf/pmai/AlmanCGMM24,ALMAN2023102271,ALMAN2023102512,DBLP:conf/bpm/WittlingerAAMM25} and on developing the multi-model paradigm~\cite{DBLP:conf/caise/AlmanMRRW24,Maggi2026}.
 In particular, we conceptualize the notion of an ABPMS process frame as a hybrid business process representation, consisting of semi-concurrently executed procedural and declarative models, moving beyond a single modeling formalism and supporting the incorporation of heterogeneous knowledge.
-In this context, we argue for adopting the open-world assumption of the declarative modeling paradigm also for procedural models, such that, each model of the process frame, declarative or procedural, would impose explicit execution requirements and/or limitations only on the activities within that model.
+In this context, we argue for adopting the open-world assumption of the declarative modeling paradigm also for procedural models, such that each model of the process frame, declarative or procedural, will impose explicit execution requirements and/or limitations only on the activities within that model.
+This enables language-agnostic combining of any (non-conflicting) models of either type, formally defined through trace projections, but comes with significant implications on various process mining tasks.

-As in our earlier works, we rely on Petri nets~\cite{DBLP:journals/pieee/Murata89,DBLP:journals/topnoc/HeeSW13a} and \declare~\cite{DBLP:conf/edoc/PesicSA07}, however, with a focus on their automated discovery in the context of the our conceptualization of the process frame, and without advance knowledge of how many models there, what behaviors they represent, nor which activities belong to which models.
-In that direction, we highlight how adopting the open-world assumption for procedural process models, expressed as Petri nets, complicates their discovery by causing directly-follows relations to become ``unreliable'', and we explore the feasibility of mapping specific subsets of discovered \declare constraints, predominantly representing various eventually-follows relations, into behaviorally equivalent Petri nets under the open-world assumption.

-This paper builds on our previous workshop paper on the discovery of an ABPMS process frame in a multi-process setting~\cite{DBLP:conf/pmai/AlmanCGMM24}.
-On the one hand, we deepen the positioning, motivation, and the underlying rationale for pursuing automated process discovery on the basis of eventually-follows relations.
-On the other hand, we demosntrate the manifestation of common procedural behaviors through declarative modeling constructs, including in the presence of activity repetitions, which were not considered in the workshop paper.
-In addition, this paper coins the term ``pockets of rigidity'', which is effectively a reversal of the well-known ``pockets of flexibility'' approach~\cite{DBLP:conf/er/SadiqSO01}, such that, an overall declarative process model is simplified by selectively using procedural constructs for the more rigid sub-behaviors within it.